brandur/sorg/content/passages-drafts/001-portland.md

 Alas, I've never worked so far to move so little.
-Not only were elderly citizens taking casual strolls down the street outpacing us by wide margins, but I've hit higher top speeds on the stationary bikes at my gym.
+Not only were elderly citizens taking casual strolls down the street outpacing us by wide margins, but I've seen stationary bikes at my gym moving faster.

 The good news is that the beer was good, and I'd burned enough calories pedaling around an extremely heavy object